iterative/dvc.org/content/docs/command-reference/plots/diff.md

 ## Examples

-To visualize the difference between uncommitted changes of a metrics file and the last commit:
+To compare uncommitted changes of a metrics file and its last committed version:

 ```dvc
 $ dvc plots diff --targets logs.csv --x-label x